glitchheadgit/bioinf_tools/README.md

 ## filter_fastq

-Function gets on input a dictionary with names of sequences as keys and tuple of sequence and it's quality as value.
-Function filters sequences according to defined parameters: GC content, length, mean quality - and returns dictionary of filtered sequences.
+Function gets on input a fastq file.
+Function filters sequences according to defined parameters: GC content, length, mean quality - and saves filtered sequences in a fastq file named input_path or output_filename.

+Required arguments:

+- input_path - str of a path to the fastq file.

 Optional arguments:

+- output_filename - str of a filename in which filtered sequences will be writed.

 - gc_bounds - int, float of max value or tuple with min and max values.
 Default = (0, 100)